allscreenshots/n8n-nodes-allscreenshots/README.md

 # n8n-nodes-allscreenshots

-This is an n8n community node for [Allscreenshots](https://allscreenshots.com) - a powerful API for capturing, scheduling, and managing website screenshots at scale.
+This is an n8n community node for [Allscreenshots](https://allscreenshots.com) - a powerful API for capturing and managing website screenshots at scale.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.